 3. GRAPHICS AND TABLES

-- Every graphic and table will be uploaded in an separate file as Supplementary File in Step 4 of submission process, each one named as described in the list of graphics and tables legends (Graphic 2; Table 1, etc.)
+- Every graphic and table will be uploaded in a separate file as Supplementary File in Step 4 of the submission process, each named as described in the list of graphics and table legends (Graphic 2; Table 1, etc.)